sweng-epfl/public/project/bootcamp/Intro.md

 ## Setup Android Studio

 Android Studio is the official recommended IDE for developpers wishing to develop Android apps.
-If you are already an IntelliJ IDEA user, you may keep it as long as you install the Android Plugin - as Android Studio is just a special distribution of IntelliJ.
+If you are already an IntelliJ IDEA user, you may keep it as long as you install the Android Plugin, as Android Studio is just a special distribution of IntelliJ.
 Be aware that some menus or buttons may have slightly different names.
 You are free to use other tools if you want, but we will not provide support for them.

 > :information_source: Android Studio supports all mainstream operating systems; you can work on Windows, Mac, or Linux.

 Download and install Android Studio from [https://developer.android.com](https://developer.android.com).
 If you need any help, follow the [instructions](https://developer.android.com/studio/install.html).

 You should choose the default options (you will do more tool configuration later).

 Once you reach the welcome screen, please click on **More Actions** at the middle of the window, and select **SDK Manager**.
 Then, in the **SDK Platforms** tab, please install **Android 12** (API Level 31).
 After that, in the **SDK Tools** tab, first select **Show Package Details** (at the bottom right), then choose **Android SDK Build Tool 31.0.0** and install it, if it is not installed already.

 ## Create a new project